-John concluded his letter with instructions concerning dealing with a sinful brother and the four-fold knowledge of the believer which gives him confidence.
+John concluded his letter with instructions concerning dealing with a sinful brother and the fourfold knowledge of the believer that gives him confidence.

-XXIV.
 II JOHN

-The Apostle John, the "elder" of 1:1, was the last of the twelve apostles, the rest having gone on to be with Jesus.
+The apostle John, the "elder" of 1:1, was the last of the twelve apostles, the rest having gone on to be with Jesus.
 He wrote II John to the "elect lady."
 Although the term may be applied to the church collectively, it seems that John was writing a personal note to the mother of some children who had impressed him with their devotion to truth.